SkyllaTech/SpaceCommander/CONFIGURATION.md

 ##### name: \<output-name\>
 > Required
+> Format: string

 Name of the output argument.

 ##### type: \<output-type\>
 > Required
+> Format: string

 Type of the output argument.
+See supported data types.

 ##### description: \<output-description\>
 > Optional
+> Format: string

 Description of the output argument.